Oidhreacht Nádúrtha - Bithéagsúlacht

 - Learn about biodiversity by discovering the names of the trees, birds, plants and animals in your local area.

-- Transform your garden into a haven for wildlife.
+- Plant native species or include a water feature to transform your garden into a haven for wildlife.

-- Create wildlife habitats - plant perennials such as nectar producing flowers and berry bushes as food sources for birds, insects and small mammals
+- Plant perennials such as nectar producing flowers and berry bushes as food sources for birds, insects and small mammals.

-Avoid using chemicals (fertilizers, pesticides, herbicides, insecticides) in your garden.
+- Avoid using toxic fertilizers, pesticides, herbicides, insecticides in your garden

-Rather than use chemical fertilizers, make you own compost from fruit and vegetable scraps, coffee grinds, tea bags, egg shells, leaves and grass clippings.
-Further information on composting, and composting bins, are available from the Environmental Awareness Officer, Longford County Council.
+- Make you own compost from fruit and vegetable scraps, coffee grinds, tea bags, egg shells, leaves and grass clippings.
+Reducing food waste will also have a positive effect on the environment.
+Further information on composting, and composting bins, are available from the Environmental Awareness Officer, Longford County Council